lpotthast/axum-keycloak-auth/README.md

 Protect axum routes with a JWT emitted by Keycloak.

-Note: This is still in an early stage and not security-audited.

 ## Features

 - Tower layer / service that can be attached to axum routers.